-We manage our business operations from our principal executive office in Lakeway, Texas, in 700 square feet of leased space under a sublease with a related party.
-Our office lease is month-to-month, and currently we pay rent of approximately \$1,300 per month.
+We manage our business operations from our principal executive office in Lakeway, Texas, in leased space under a sublease with a related party for approximately \$400 per month.

-In March 2022, we entered into a manufacturing agreement with a third-party CMO.
-The total cost for the manufacturing contract is approximately \$1,923,000, which is expected to be fully incurred by the end of the second calendar quarter of 2023.
+We have a manufacturing agreement with a third-party CMO.
+The total cost for the current contract is approximately \$2.9 million.
+The manufacturing aspect of this contract is expected to be fully incurred by the end of the first calendar quarter of 2024.
+The stability study aspect of the contract is expected to be fully incurred during calendar 2026.

-In February 2021, we entered into an agreement with a third-party CRO to manage and conduct our Phase 2 clinical trial for ANEB-001 in the Netherlands, which was initiated in December 2021.
-The total cost for the CRO agreement is approximately $\notin 2,235,148$ , which is expected to be fully incurred by the end of the second calendar quarter of 2023.
+In February 2021, we entered into an agreement with a third-party CRO to manage and conduct our Phase 2 clinical trial for selonabant in the Netherlands, which was initiated in December 2021.
+The total cost for the CRO agreement is approximately epsilon2.8 million and was substantially completed as of December 31, 2023.